kimkj2013/bullshit-performance-std/README.md

 3. The time that this operation takes is printed to the console
 4. The file is deleted

-The BSPS consists of the time that is given to the user at the end of the benchmark's execution is your machine's BSPS score, or BSPSS.
-So what are you waiting for?
+The time that is given to the user at the end of the benchmark's execution is your machine's BSPS score, or BSPSS.

 ##How to use?##
 To get this fantastic benchmarking suite onto your machine and start testing, follow these steps: